- Laser particle sensor inlet blocked by dust or against a wall

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Auto mode sensitivity set to insensitive
+- Auto mode sensitivity set too insensitive to trigger

-- Purifier placed against a wall
+- Purifier placed against a wall blocking the sensor inlet

 Before you go — try one of these (they fix most cases).